VC-MIPI-modules/vc_mipi_nvidia/README.md

     <pre>
     FDT /boot/dtb/tegra234-p3767-0003-p3768-0000-a0.dtb
     </pre>
-   > [!IMPORTANT]
     > When calling the flash script with the option -d (flash the device tree only), the device must be running.
 It must <b>not</b> be in force recovery mode!

 ## For NVIDIA Jetson TX2 NX